lvclark/tagdigger/README.md

 # Barcode splitter

 TagDigger also includes a program for splitting one FASTQ file into multiple files according to barcode.
 FASTQ files can be in uncompressed or gzip format as described above.
 The barcode key file should also be in the format described above, but with column headers "Input File", "Barcode", and "Output File".
 Download this repository and double-click "barcode_splitter.py" to launch the program.
+A command-line version, "barcode_splitter_script.py" is also available.

 Although the main TagDigger program works with libraries from any enzyme combination, the barcode splitter currently only supports PstI-MspI and NsiI-MspI.
 Available adapter sequences include those from [Poland *et al.* (2012)](http://dx.doi.org/10.1371/journal.pone.0032253) and those used in the [Sacks lab](http://openwetware.org/wiki/Sacks:RAD-seq), designed by Megan Hall.